Computer Software for Tiling

 interactively gluing patches of tiles edge-to-edge.
 Includes some prebuilt

 tiles (Penrose rhombs, Pattern Blocks).
-Tcl/tk is available from various places
+Tcl/tk is available from

 - Program for interactively generating and drawing aperiodic tilings generated by